 (f) Open Stitching

 They all offer more or less the same durability, and there is nothing particularly different about strap quality which varies with stitching style.

-Following is the basic criteria to match a watch strap with outfit and watch itself.
+Following is the basic criteria to match the watch strap with outfit and the watch itself.

-4 Basic Rules to Match Your Watch Straps.
+04 Basic Rules to Match Your Leather Watch Straps.

 First, look at the other accessories you are wearing, like belt, shoes, and bag, then choose the same strap color.
-A little bit of variation in tone is all right, but color should be same; like black strap will go with the black belt and shoes, and brown will go with brown shoes and belt
+A little bit of variation in color tone is acceptable, but the main color should be the same; like black strap will go with the black belt and shoes, and brown will go with brown shoes and belt.

 ⦁ Color Of the Dial.

-Mainly there are four colors in dials, Blue, black, silver, and white.
-Mostly watch straps are matched with the dials (e.g., black leather watch strap with black dial/blue leather watch strap with blue dial); a brown or tan strap is the perfect choice for silver and white dials.
+Mainly there are four colors in dials, blue, black, silver, and white.
+Most watch straps are matched with the dials (e.g., black leather watch strap with black dial/blue leather watch strap with blue dial); a brown or tan strap is the perfect choice for silver and white dials.

 ⦁ Hands And Marker of The Dial.

 The marker color of the timepiece hands should also be considered when purchasing a pair of watch straps.
 It’s recommended to match the stitch color of the strap with the marker color of the hands of the watch.